 As long as you have registered your vehicle in the Parking Portal, you no longer have to display the permit from the rearview mirror to park in the garage.
 For next year, you will still be issued a permit and this is likely to remain the norm for some period of time as we transition the campus to license plate registration.
 For non-student permits, you will need to display the permit to drive past the Campus Guard Kiosks.

 Garage equipment used by permit holders and those with access cards is being updated.
 The new equipment will not read proximity cards, which many Garage F permit holders currently use as their access credential.
 A new credential will need to be selected for garage access.
 Toll tags, a QR code, the barcode on your permit, the magnetic stripe on your permit, or a separate magnetic stripe card are all options that can be used for access.

 You can activate/add all three if you desire, although only one car may park in the garage at a time.
 Once you use a credential to enter the garage, no other credential will work for entry until you have made a valid exit from that garage.
 When you exit the garage, you do not have to use the same credential for exiting as you did for entry.
 PTS highly recommends the toll tag option for those with Texas toll tags.

 No need to wait until work starts at your garage.
-Go visit online registation to register your toll tag or get your QR code so you will be ready.
+Go The Parking Portal to register your toll tag or get your QR code so you will be ready.
 Your prox card or other credentials you are currently using will continue to work until your garage equipment converts.
 By registering or selecting any new credentials now, you should have a smooth transition after the equipment in your garage converts.

 Event relocations during the spring semester may require you to move to a converted garage, and will require an alternative credential as your prox card will not work.